trashbirdecology/luisdva.github.io/_posts/2015-09-13-Elevation-data-in-R-using-rgbif.md

 {% endhighlight %}

 After loading the data, I used _dplyr_ to rename some columns, convert the coordinates into decimal degrees, and discard records with original elevation data.
 Then I tried out the _elevation_ function.
-Because I already had columns named decimalLatitude and decimalLongitude, the only arguments needed were the name of the data frame and my Google Elevation API key (which is easy to obtain).
+Because I already had columns named 'decimalLatitude' and 'decimalLongitude', the only arguments needed were the name of the data frame and my Google Elevation API key (which is easy to obtain).

 {% highlight r %}